Chapter 34:

 They fell quiet.

 ‘She’s not a bad person,’ he said.
 ‘She’s just… stuck in a difficult family.
 Like I was.
 Like some of you are.
-That doesn’t excuse everything, but it matters.’
+That doesn’t excuse everything, but it matters in context.’

 Honey leaned against him and hugged his arm.

-‘You are beautiful in both forms, Sensei,’ Sumire said quietly.
+‘You are beautiful in both forms, Sensei,’ Sumire said.
 ‘And… I will push anyone into a river who laughs at you.’

-Mutsuki laughed under his breath.
+Mutsuki giggled.
 ‘Thank you.
 Please push them gently.’

-The rest of the day softened into something sweet.
+The rest of the day went on smoothly.

-About the first time his magic responded to music without permission, singing along like a choir that lived inside his ribs.
+About the time his magic responded to music without permission.
+It sang along like a choir that lived inside his ribs.
 About the early days of vampirism, when sunlight felt too loud and his own hunger scared him more than any hunter ever could.
-He didn’t dramatize it.
-He didn’t flinch away from it either.
-He just… offered it, carefully, like handing a fragile bowl to eight small hands.

-And the kids, for once, didn’t interrupt much.
+The kids didn’t interrupt much, for a change.
 They listened with that bright, serious attention children have when they decide something matters.

-When the final bell chimed, the classroom wasn’t buzzing with disappointment.
-It was glowing with pride.
+When the final bell chimed, the classroom glowed with pride.

 Mon whispered to Gon on the way out, loud enough for everyone to hear anyway, ‘So… Sensei is actually the celebrity, right?’